Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/4-boot-and-config.md

     >***Note*:** You can either boot the VCK190 board using the ready-to-test images as part of the released package path, `<design-package>/GPIO/bootimages`, or refer to [Example Project:
-    Creating](#example-project-creating-linux-images-using-petalinux)
-    [Linux Images Using
+    Creating Linux Images Using
     PetaLinux](#example-project-creating-linux-images-using-petalinux) to
     build your own set of Linux images using the PetaLinux tool.

 2. Load the SD card into the VMK180/VCK190 board, in the J302 connector.

 3. Connect the Micro USB cable into the VMK180/VCK190 Board Micro USB port (J207), and the other end into an open USB port on the host